Research Program:

 August 2021.
 Perceptions of speaker origin and social attributes of three varieties of Iberian Spanish.
 Presentation for undergraduate Spanish Linguistics course at U-M.

 June 2021.
 Sound Change in Western Andalusian Spanish: Analysis of Phonemic Voiceless Stops.
 With Nicholas Henriksen.
+[Paper presentation].
 PaPE 2021.

 2021.
 Sound Change in Western Andalusian Spanish: An Acoustic Analysis of Phonemic Voiceless Stops.
 Presentation for undergraduate Spanish Linguistics course at U-M.

 2021.
 Phonemic Voiceless Stops in Western Andalusian Spanish: The confluence of post-aspiration and intervocalic voicing.
 With Nicholas Henriksen.
+[Paper presentation].
 MidPhon25. [pdf]

 2020.
 Sound Change in Western Andalusian Spanish: An Acoustic Analysis of Phonemic Voiceless Stops.
 Undergraduate honors thesis defense.